snoyberg/xml/README.rst

 What's this
 ===========

+The purpose of tag-stream is to process html in a streamlined fasion, it can tolerate some bad htmls, but it don't handle bad html structure.

-Tag-stream is a library for parsing HTML/XML to a token stream.
-It can parse unstructured and malformed HTML from the web.
-It also provides an Enumeratee which can parse streamline html, which means it consumes constant memory.
+Tag-stream parse HTML/XML into a token stream.
+It also provides an `Enumeratee` named `tokenStream` which runs in constant memory.

 You can start from `tests/Tests.hs` to see what it can do.